eslint/eslint/docs/rules/line-comment-position.md

+# line-comment-position

-# enforce position of line comments (line-comment-position)
+Enforces position of line comments.

 Line comments can be positioned above or beside code.
 This rule helps teams maintain a consistent style.